plone/documentation/docs/classic-ui/icons.md

 ### Get icon URL via Python expression

-The `url` method of `@@iconresolver` view returns the actual url to the SVG icon.
-The iconresolver view is globally available in templates under the name `icons`.
+The `url` method of the `@@iconresolver` view returns the actual URL to the SVG icon.
+The icon resolver view is globally available in templates under the name `icons`.
 This can be used in a template for an `img` tag:

 ```xml